apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 - `FILESYSTEMTEMPLATE/siteinfo/etc/php.ini` is the base configuration that may be edited by Site Administrators and copied up to their respective account layer.
 - `FILESYSTEMTEMPLATE/siteinfo/etc/phpXX.d` is a version-specific configuration directory also editable that follows propagation rules.
 - `siteXX/fst/etc/php-fpm.d/sites/` may not be edited directly and instead relies on inclusion of `fpm-config-custom.blade.php` template.
 Any `php_admin_value`/`php_admin_flag` directive trumps all other matching directive settings.
-- Site Administrators can apply additional directives in `siteXX/etc/php-fpm.d/` that apply to all pools of the site.
+- Site Administrators can apply additional directives in `siteXX/etc/php-fpm.d/` that apply to all pools of the site. *Must end in .conf and follow PHP-FPM pool directives*.
 - `.user.ini` in each document root allows for additional configuration.
 This configuration is cached for 300 seconds per `user_ini.cache_ttl`.

 ### System-wide configuration